Jaland/godot-lobby-frontend/README.md

 ┃ ┗ 📜chat_ui.gd
 ```

+Each scene's logic generally run through 3 main files:

+1. The .tscn file (i.e. Text Scene) describing the scene
+2. The <SCENE_NAME>.gd which extends the `Websocket` node and is used for the "Business Logic" and the communication with the server
+3. the <SCENE_NAME>-ui.gd is used to control

 ## Debug Notes

 When doing local debugging when not using HTML 5 build the following commands can be used to keep an eye on game and user info saved locally (assuming linux is being used)

 `watch "cat ~/.local/share/godot/app_userdata/Hidden\ Movement\ Game/user.info"`
 `watch "cat ~/.local/share/godot/app_userdata/Hidden\ Movement\ Game/game.info"`

+When using HTML 5 the information is stored as cookies and can be seen using the inspector.